Riwajchalise/blog/_authors/riwaj.md

 twitter: https://twitter.com/riwaj_
 email: wazzree@gmail.com
 ---
-Riwaj is an aspiring web developer and co-founder of free thoughts.
+Riwaj is an aspiring web developer who is...
+I don't know how to brag!